cerofrais/ml-starter/README.md

 # ml-starter
 Making this repo as a template for beginners in machine learning.
 Python3 based setup.
 Please free to update and raise a PR.
+If you are interested in using specific things of issues, please create an issue so if i know i can answer or someone else can pick it up.

 Notes :
     1. Make sure you have only one python in the system or understand how many of them are there and use the right one accoring to project.